-Red curry is a popular Thai dish that is most often cooked in coconut milk with chicken, beef, duck, or shrimp with vegetables.
 Red curry is a blend of ground ingredients like peppercorn, coriander, lemongrass, galangal (in the ginger root family), lime leaves, cilantro, shallot, garlic, fresh chiles, and soaked dried chilies.
 It makes up a bold and robust flavor that is a wonderful addition to many dishes.
 You can purchase red curry at your local Asian supermarket or make your own blend at home.
 This Thai red curry dish is packed a wide assortment of vegetables along with essential vitamins and minerals.
 Eating a variety of vegetables has benefits towards your skin, immune system, digestive system, and energy levels.
 You can opt out of the shrimp option for chicken, beef, or tofu.
 You can also easily change up your vegetables in this dish for green beans, zucchini, carrots, bamboo shoots, snow peas, baby corn and more!

 Thai Red Curry Shrimp and Veggies